Key takeaways

 - IDE maturity — as a newer VS Code fork, it lacks the extension ecosystem maturity and polish of Cursor or standard VS Code

-- Credit system opacity — complex prompts consume multiple credits unpredictably; hooks consume at least 1 credit each
+- Credit system opacity — complex prompts consume multiple credits unpredictably; hooks consume at least 1 credit each.
+AWS previously had to acknowledge a billing bug that drained developers' limits faster than expected

 - Claude dependency — most criticism traces back to underlying model limitations rather than Kiro's tooling, but users experience it as Kiro's problem